Cemetery Regulations have been introduced to maintain an acceptable standard for the cemeteries in Eden.

 The conduct of all funerals within the cemetery is subject to the control of our designated officer.

 Music may only be played in the cemetery grounds with prior permission.

-Immediately after the interment the grave will be backfilled to the level of adjoining ground and any floral tributes will be placed on the grave.
+Immediately after the interment the grave will be backfilled to the level of adjoining ground.
+Any floral tributes will be placed on the grave.

 Flowers and wreaths

-Floral tributes presented at the grave at the time of burial will be removed by cemetery staff for disposal after two weekends have elapsed since the burial.
+Floral tributes at the time of burial will be removed by cemetery staff after two weekends have elapsed since burial.

 If requested by the grave owner, any floral tributes may be removed earlier, or left on for up to a maximum of four weekends after the burial.
-The grave owner must contact the Bereavement Services Office directly to arrange for this and the request must be made within 5 days following the burial.
+The grave owner must contact the Bereavement Services Office directly to arrange for this.
+The request must be made within 5 days following the burial.